lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - A function contains statements that specify the computing operations to be done and the values to be stored.

-    - `hello, world` program contains the function `main`.
+    - The `hello, world` program contains the function `main`.

-    - Normally we can name our function anything, but the `main` function is special, the program execution starts from the `main` function.
+    - Normally, we can name our function anything, but the `main` function is special, the program execution starts from the `main` function.
 Hence, each program must have a `main` function.

 - ### `#include <stdio.h>`